It depends! Honestly, it’s impossible for either SEO or SEM to be better than the other in ALL scenarios and circumstances for ALL businesses.

 Within SEO, there are several specializations depending on the industry:

-Important note!
-If you’re learning about SEO yourself or are outsourcing it, make sure to look for resources that are specific to your industry!
-If you have a SaaS and are learning about SEO for e-commerce, you won’t learn the right SEO practices.
-Sounds simple enough, but a lot of people don’t realize how important that is.
+Important Note: If you’re learning about SEO yourself or are outsourcing it, make sure to look for resources that are specific to your industry!
+If you have a SaaS business and are learning about SEO for e-commerce, you won’t be learning the right SEO practices for your business.
+Sounds simple enough, but a lot of people don’t realize that SEO differs based on your type of business/website.

-Black-Hat SEO is the opposite and involves going against Google’s official guidelines.
-Some Black-Hat SEO practices are buying links from other sites, hiding keywords on a page, and setting up doorway pages (pages designed to rank for a keyword but don’t provide any value to the searcher).
+Black-hat SEO is the opposite and involves going against Google’s official guidelines.
+Some black-hat SEO practices involve forum hacking, hiding keywords on a page, and setting up doorway pages (pages designed to rank for a keyword but don’t provide any value to the searcher).
+Black-hat tactics typically work great in the short-term, but eventually their benefits wear off and crash.

-Using only White-Hat SEO practices ensures you won’t wake up one morning and almost spill your coffee when you see a big red penalty on your site put there by Google’s quality control.
+Using only white-hat SEO practices ensures you won’t wake up one morning and spit out your coffee when you see a big red penalty on your site put there by Google’s quality control.

 Trust me when I say you DO NOT want any penalties against your site.
-They make your SEO traffic freefall and it can be tough and time-consuming to recover.
+They can make your SEO traffic free-fall, and it can be tough and time-consuming to recover.

 Pros